TAP-GGC/Pi-AI/README.md

 2. Sign in with a Google account
 3. Click **"Create API key"** and copy the key somewhere safe

+<ins>Disclaimer</ins>: Google has recently updated their terms and services related to age verification.
+This may mean you are unable to access Google AI Studio due to lacking proper verification on your email.
+Because of the nature of API keys, we cannot share our own with you.
+We recommend trying different accounts if possible, but this step may make using the website chat impossible.

 ---

 ### Step 2 — Download the Project